apache/cassandra-java-driver/manual/core/configuration/README.md

 The driver's configuration is composed of options, organized in a hierarchical manner.
 Optionally, it can define *profiles* that customize a set of options for a particular kind of request.

-The default implementation is based on the TypeSafe Config framework.
+The default implementation is based on the Typesafe Config framework.
 It can be completely overridden if needed.

 For a complete list of built-in options, see [reference.conf] in the driver sources.